-Welcome to Build A Gasifier!
+Welcome to Build A Gasifier

-In the 1946 issue of Power Farming in Australia, as many as 72,000 vehicles were retro fitted with gasifiers during wartime petrol rationing in Australia, and charcoal production to supply them reached an estimated 20,000 tons per month.
+During the difficult times of World War II, when petrol rationing was implemented in Australia, an astonishing 72,000 vehicles were retrofitted with gasifiers.
+Moreover, charcoal production to supply these gasifiers peaked at a staggering 20,000 tons per month.
 Ford in Australia worked with others to develop the Powell Gas Producer.
-There were many other manufacturers of gas producers like Electrolux, Rondalson Tippett, Kent,Wishart and even trailer mounted units.
+There were many other manufacturers of gas producers like Electrolux, Rondalson Tippett, Kent,Wishart and even trailer mounted units

 Build a Gasifier there is a significant resurgence and interest in wood gasifiers, particularly for fuel, heating and generating electricity.
 This website houses a great deal of information on this fascinating technology which you can download as PDFs.
 You can see some more pictures submitted by our Members here.
 Don’t forget to download the free FEMA Gasifier Plans.

 Visit the sister site Build-A-Biogas-Plant.com, and I trust you enjoy both places.